Spousal Support

 • whether either person has experienced a physical disability or illness that might prevent them from adequately providing for themselves in the future

 This information is considered by the court when determining the amount of alimony owed between the partners.
-A divorce settlement from alimony is generally intended to compensate the lower-income spouse for lost income, allowing him or her to continue living as they did during the marriage.
+A divorce settlement from alimony is generally intended to compensate the lower-income spouse for lost income, allowing them to continue living as they did during the marriage.

 It is possible to grant alimony on a temporary or permanent basis in some instances.
-Alimony can also be used to help offset other expenses associated with ending a marriage, like attorney and court fees, in addition to maintaining an adequate standard of living.
+Alimony can also be used to help offset other expenses associated with ending a marriage, such as attorney and court fees, in addition to maintaining an adequate standard of living.
+Navigating these considerations often requires the assistance of legal counsel who can articulate and advocate for an equitable outcome based on these variables.

 How Long Does Alimony Last in California?

-To schedule an initial consultation with an experienced San Francisco spousal support lawyer, contact us online or give us a call today.
+To schedule an initial consultation with an experienced San Francisco spousal support lawyer at Van Voorhis & Sosna LLP, contact us online or give us a call at (415) 539-0422

 What Sets Us Apart?